Naveen272006/EXPT.NO-2-IMPLEMENTATION-OF-DISTANCE-VECTOR-ROUTING-PROTOCOL-RIP-/README.md

 # RESULT:

-Thus the computers in multiple networks using Distance Vector Routing.
+Thus the computers in multiple networks using Distance Vector Routing is verified.